 For example, the review revealed cases of mismatch between the loan and the interest rate derivative.
 This could be caused by an early prepayment of the loan or mismatches in other features of the loan and the interest rate derivative.
 A mismatch could lead to the relevant SME client being overhedged.
 As a result, these SME clients are faced with a risk exposure which is in most cases equal to the difference between the floating interest rate to be received and the fixed interest rate to be paid in the interest rate derivative, to the extent of the overhedge.
 To resolve the overhedge situation, the interest rate derivative has to be (partially) unwound.
-However, as a result of the declining floating interest rates, the interest rate derivative has a negative mark-tomarket value.
+However, as a result of the declining floating interest rates, the interest rate derivative has a negative mark-to-market value.
 Pursuant to the terms of the interest rate derivatives contract, the mark-to-market value has to be settled by the parties when unwinding interest rate derivatives.
 This settlement results in a payment obligation by the SME client, which is similar to the penalty paid upon early repayment of an equivalent fixed interest rate loan.
-Currently, ABN AMRO is engaging proactively with all of its SMEs interest rate derivative portfolio clients to discuss the outcome of the review and, if necessary, offer such clients an alternative product or another solution.
+ABN AMRO has proactively engaged with all of its SMEs interest rate derivative portfolio clients to discuss the outcome of the review and, if necessary, offer such clients an alternative product or another solution.
 ABN AMRO has in a number of SME client files agreed to (i) (partially) unwind the interest rate swap and/or (ii) partly compensate the SME clients.
-As of 30 June 2015, ABN AMRO has recognised a provision for anticipated compensation amounts, which provision amount was increased as of 30 September 2015 and 31 December 2015.
-It is expected that after consultation with the AFM.
-ABN AMRO will review an additional number of SME-related interest rate derivative contracts relating to the period 1 January 2012 to 1 April 2014.
-If required, due to new developments, ABN AMRO may need to adjust amounts provisioned.